-Fostering Community Champions in Scotland is an exciting four-year project, starting in 2014, that aims to improve the outcomes of children in care by reducing the isolation experienced by many foster carers and helping young people to use their experience of foster care in a positive and meaningful way.
+Fostering Community Champions in Scotland was an exciting four-year project, which started in 2014, that aimed to improve the outcomes of children in care by reducing the isolation experienced by many foster carers and helping young people to use their experience of foster care in a positive and meaningful way.

-During the project, funded by the Big Lottery Fund, we are training and supporting 48 volunteers which will include 36 foster carers and 12 young people.
+During the project, funded by the Big Lottery Fund, we trained and supported 48 volunteers, including 36 foster carers and 12 young people.

 Foster carer champions

-This exciting project offers a unique service to foster carers in Scotland.
+This exciting project offered a unique service to foster carers in Scotland.

 Foster carer champions are experienced foster carers with an excellent ability to listen to and support carers who may be experiencing problems or just need some one to talk to.
 Champions have expertise in a wide variety of areas, such as:

 - caring for a children born with complex needs

 - managing transitions